blackears/cyclopsLevelBuilder/doc/index.md

 ### Design considerations

-Cyclops LeveL Builder uses convex blocks to build scenes.
+Cyclops Level Builder uses convex blocks to build scenes.
 This is means that no block in your scene can have indentations or inside corners.
 You can still create scenes that have holes, arches and other concave architecture, but you will need to build them out of convex pieces.
 Using the Clip tool can be very helpful to carve holes and empty spaces into convex blocks.

 This is in the tradition of level design techniques from early 3D games such as Quake.
 The advantages of using convex blocks is that it keeps things clean and convex collision detection is very fast.
 However, it is less expressive and I might change this to use a general mesh in future updates to this project.